imedsaoud/API_maxicache/README.md

 1- Create Db

-- Launch mysql  :  `mysql -u root -p`
+- Connect to mysql  :  `mysql -u root -p`
 - Copy the mysql file in your sql

 2- Run